The 2024 Season Practice Starts January 8th- Games run 1/27/24 - 3/16/24

 - Boys and girls grades 3rd - 8th

-- Practices will start the week of January 5, 2019 with one weekday practice and one weekend practice
+- Practices will start the beginning of January with one weekday practice and one weekend practice

-- Once the season starts on January 19, 2019 - teams will only practice once a week
+- Once the season starts mid-January - teams will only practice once a week

 - The cost include a shirt, games, and practices